 Make your nomination stand out

-We know that you have some amazing stories to tell and we can’t wait to be inspired by the achievements of our nominees for the 2021 Awards.
-For our inaugural Alumni Awards in 2020, we received over 200 nominations.
+We know that you have some amazing stories to tell and we can’t wait to be inspired by the achievements of our nominees for the 2022 Awards.
+We receive an average of around 100 nominations.
 That’s a lot of stories to read, covering many backgrounds, fields and disciplines, so we’ve put together some top tips for making your nomination stand out.

 Top tips to make your nomination stand out

 Give us just enough, and give us evidence

 Your answers need to hit a balance – not so long that we get lost in the detail, but long enough to address all parts of the questions.